Kidsit Founder & Editor in Chief, Father of Three, Artist, Illustrator, and Web Designer.

-It's never convenient when your child is sick, but as a parent or babysitter we can't avoid it forever.
+It's never convenient when a child is sick, but as a babysitter you can't avoid it forever.

 When my kids are sick I know it's time to slow down and give them the attention they need.

 With a little love, you can turn an anoying sickness into a bonding experience.

 Download our Checklist for babysitting sick kids and read on for all the details.

 Love is one of the best cures.
 Show sick kids how much you care, give lots of hugs and reassurance.

 Nurturing and TLC helps to reduce anxiety and it makes you feel safe.
 Give a sick child lots of love and affection and it can actually help them get better, quicker .

 Read our article: How babysitters can nurture children and learn eight steps that help to bring out their best.